dougdyson/katas/challenges/addingBigNumbers/notes.md

 Running the code through ChatGPT for suggestion revealed that I had spread out the variable declarations.
 This is a good lesson to remember, to keep variable declarations together.

 #### **Takeaways**
 By attempting to be more explicit and use reduceRight, I just ended up spreading out the other conditions into the code and making it more difficult to read and debug.
 I also ended up writing more code than necessary.
 A key takeaway is to consolidate logic wherevever possible, to make the code readable and maintainable.
+This applies to variable declarations as well.

 ### Version 2
 Am going to do a rewrite and use these lessons learned.